 The origins of Campion Hall begin in 1896 when the English Jesuits established a private hall in the University of Oxford.
 Fr Richard Clarke SJ was the first Master.
 The hall allowed Jesuits to study for Oxford degrees.
 The hall was granted permanent status in 1918.
 Originally in rented accommodation in St Giles, the architect Edwin Lutyens was commissioned to build a permanent home for the hall and the present building opened in 1935.
 The hall incoporates an ancient house (16th century) named after the brewer who built it, Micklem Hall.
 The street in which Campion Hall stands is Brewer Street.
-A new south wing was added in the 1960s and has recently been reincorporated for the use of the Campion Hall community.
+A new south wing was added in the 1960s.

 Campion Hall accommodates a sizeable library and a significant art collection begun by Fr Martin D'Arcy SJ who was Master in the 1930s.